 Military Aircraft Preservation Society (MAPS) Air Museum

 Currently, MAPS features 52 aircraft from the 1908 Martin Glider to an F-16 fighter.
 Kim explained that the museum’s “Focus on education,” but there is an “if you build it, they will come, and they are coming.”
-Last year they welcomed more than forty-one thousand visitors to the world-class museum.
-On the day I visited, they were hosting a Boy Scout day, so I did appreciate the time they could spend with me.
-Reed Kimball summed up MAPS and its mission of education.
+Last year, they welcomed more than forty-one thousand visitors to the world-class museum.
+On the day I visited, they were hosting a Boy Scout day, so I appreciated the time they could spend with me.
+Reed Kimball summed up MAPS and its educational mission.
 “We get them asking questions.”

 Giving back to the community is a large part of their work at MAPS.
-With an impressive 150 volunteers who are mostly vets, they have amassed some fifty-eight thousand volunteer hours of service in the last year.
-They also have eight hundred members that support the museum.
+With an impressive 150 volunteers, mostly vets, they have amassed 58,000 volunteer hours over the last year.
+They also have eight hundred members who support the museum.

 Restoration

-Many of the volunteers spend hours in the large restoration shop where there are presently four planes in various stages of restoration and several others waiting in the wings.
-They also have a lot of younger volunteers from local high schools that work on the planes.
+Many of the volunteers spend hours in the large restoration shop, where there are presently four planes in various stages of restoration and several others waiting in the wings.
+They also have many younger volunteers from local high schools who work on the planes.
 One project that is just in the beginning phases is the building and assembly of a Corsair.
 Many of the planes were built in Akron, Ohio.

 The Main Hanger

-Here you will see a 1908 Martin Glider, which used to hang in Smithsonian.
-Its unique design of dihedral wings gives it an unusual look.
-It was one of Henry Ford’s Model T’s that was used to pull it.
-In the early 1900s, people many times saw their first time to see glider and their first automobile when the combo was on location.
-The 1908 Martin Glider also had another first; it was the first aircraft to be piloted by a woman.
+Here you will see a 1908 Martin Glider that used to hang at the Smithsonian.
+Its unique dihedral-wing design gives it an unusual look.
+It was one of Henry Ford’s Model Ts that pulled it.
+In the early 1900s, people often saw their first glider and their first automobile when the combo was on location.
+The 1908 Martin Glider also had another first: it was the first aircraft piloted by a woman.

 The Gallery Exhibits

 There are two main exhibit galleries at MAPS.
-The Gallery of Heroes holds some seventy stories of brave Ohio residents that, in many cases, made the ultimate sacrifice for their county.
-Here is one captivating story from the gallery is about the Angel of Ploesti.
+The Gallery of Heroes holds some seventy stories of brave Ohio residents who, in many cases, made the ultimate sacrifice for their country.
+Here is one captivating story from the gallery about the Angel of Ploesti.

-In the Ohio Military Museum gallery, the journey begins with the War 1812 and continues through to the present day.
-You will find stories of local soldiers with artifacts that have been donated and are authentic.
+In the Ohio Military Museum gallery, the journey begins with the War of 1812 and continues through to the present day.
+You will find stories of local soldiers, along with authentic donated artifacts.

 I needed more time to explore the two gallery areas because there are many remarkable stories to be learned and so much significant information to absorb.